sean-waev/caseware-product-app/README.md

 3. Service & Data Handling (30 points)

-    - Create a ProductService that provides product data (hardcoded or from a mock JSON file).
+    - Create a ProductService that provides product data (hardcoded or from a mock JSON file):
     ```
     this service is complete in the file `src/app/services/product.service.ts`
     ```

-    - Fetch and display products in a ProductListComponent.
+    - Fetch and display products in a ProductListComponent:
     ```
     this component is complete in the folder `src/app/product-list`
     ```

-    - Use Observable (RxJS) in ProductService for asynchronous data fetching.
+    - Use Observable (RxJS) in ProductService for asynchronous data fetching:

     ```
     Observable (RxJS) is used in the ProductService for